ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/azure-functions.md

 }
 ```

 Execute the `bal build` command on the package directory to build the package.
-Then, execute the `func` command shown in the Ballerina build output as in the previous section to deploy it.
+Then, execute the `func azure functionapp publish <function_app_name> --script-root target/azure_functions ` command shown in the Ballerina build output to deploy it.

 Now, the deployed Azure Function can be tested by invoking it using an HTTP client such as cURL.